 Half of the projects in these districts have the construction year increased by one year.
 This is done because at the time the van is filming the pavements, some of their projects will be completed, some will be under construction, and others will not have begun.
 Since there is no way to predict which ones will be complete when the van is there and which ones will not, the projects are randomly chosen.
-As was mentioned earlier, none of the ATP-8 construction projects were completed in 2009, affecting the accuracy of the predictions.

-The table below compares the predicted 2009 pavement conditions with the actual conditions, using the method described above.
+The table below compares the predicted 2010 pavement conditions with the actual conditions, using the method described above.